 The keys to successful digital customer experience design

-- Digital customer experience design drives user empowerment — not user engagement.
+- Digital customer experience design is about outcomes.

-- Digital customer experience design should focus on creating the optimum user journey — not a wow user interface (UI).
+- Digital customer experience design should focus on creating the optimum user journey.

-- Digital customer experience design should follow a range of appropriate methodologies — not a best-in-class process.
+- Digital customer experience design should follow a range of appropriate methodologies.

 Let’s have a closer look at some of these key learnings.